Guaranteed Asset Protection Policies reviewed – how they work.

 To make things simpler, as part of their Back to Invoice Plus policy, companies like ALA will cover privately purchased cars.
 As you don’t have a VAT invoice, the policy will pay the difference between the motor insurer’s settlement at the time of the total loss and the Glass’s Guide retail value of your vehicle at the time the policy was taken out (as opposed to the invoice price).

-This means that even if you purchased your vehicle privately ALA can still provide cover under their Back to Invoice Plus GAP Insurance for up to 5 years – click here for product information.
+This means that even if you purchased your vehicle privately ALA can still provide cover under their Back to Invoice Plus GAP Insurance for up to 5 years – Get GAP product information

 Vehicle Replacement Plus

 Vehicle Replacement Plus GAP Insurance will cover the difference between your insurer’s settlement in the event of a total loss and the replacement cost of purchasing a vehicle of the same make/ model (or the equivalent) as you first purchased.
 This is usually most beneficial for new vehicles but can still be of benefit if you have paid a discounted price on a secondhand car.
 Although it isn’t always the case for all GAP policies, ALA will pay the shortfall to you directly rather than the dealer, so that you have the flexibility to choose whether you want the same car again or something completely different.
 It also means you have the cash available to pay off any finance if that’s applicable

 GAP Cover can be purchased for up to 5 years.

 In the event the same vehicle is not available, the insurer will determine the settlement figure using an equivalent or replacement model.

 This is available for vehicles on a lease, business contract hires or personal contract hire agreement when the vehicle’s title doesn’t transfer to the customer.